 Concrete surfaces such as sidewalks, patios, driveways, retaining walls, and foundation walls can suffer from weather damage and erosion.
 As concrete degrades, it can create potential tripping hazards and become a general eyesore.
-The question is, is the concrete repairable or does it require complete removal to start over?
-In this article, we look to answer that question, as well as what you can tackle by yourself as a homeowner, and when it’s time to hire a concrete removal contractor.
+The question is, is the concrete repairable, or does it require complete removal to start over?
+In this article, we look to answer that question and what you can tackle by yourself as a homeowner and when it’s time to hire a concrete removal contractor.

 Signs of Deteriorating Concrete

 Concrete can deteriorate subtly, so it’s essential to check your property for signs of wear and tear.
 Concrete may flake or chip away in small pieces over time.
 Cracks, especially multiples or deep ones, can indicate a serious problem.
 If the ground below the concrete settles, you could end up with sunken concrete.
 Another sign of deterioration, especially after a cold Saskatchewan winter, sections shifting up or down because of frost heave.

 Minor Concrete Repairs for Homeowners

 If the damage to the concrete on your property is limited, it may be possible to complete repairs yourself.
 Isolated hairline cracks can be filled, provided the rest of the concrete is still even and in good shape.
 If only a small section of concrete needs to be demolished and refilled, you could attempt the project independently.
 As long as the concrete is less than four inches deep, you can break it up with a sledgehammer.